Samsun: Early Christianity

-Though the roots of the city are Hellenistic, it was also one of the centers of an early Christian congregation.
+With its ancient Hellenic roots, that date back to its founding during the period of Greek colonisation, Samsun subsequently became the center of an early Christian congregation.
 Its function as a commercial metropolis in northern Asia Minor was a contributing factor to enable the spread of Christian influence.
 As a large port city – the commercial capital of Pontus – travel to and from Christian hotbeds like Jerusalem was not uncommon.
-According to Josephus, there was large Jewish diaspora in Asia Minor.
-Given that the early evangelist Christians focused on Jewish diaspora communities, and that the Jewish diaspora in Amisus was a geographically accessible group with a mixed heritage group, it is not surprising that Amisus would be an appealing site for evangelist work.
+According to Josephus, there was a large Jewish diaspora in Asia Minor.
+Early Christian missionary work focused on Jewish diaspora communities, and given that the Jewish community in Amisus was a geographically accessible group with a mixed heritage, Amisus was an appealing site for missionary activities.
 The author of 1 Peter 1:1 addresses the Jewish diaspora of the province of Pontus, along with four other provinces: "Peter, an apostle of Jesus Christ, To God's elect, exiles scattered throughout the provinces of Pontus, Galatia, Cappadocia, Asia and Bithynia."
 (Peter 1:1) As Amisus would have been the largest commercial port-city in the province, it is believed certain that the spread of Christianity in the region would have begun there.
 In the 1st century Pliny the Younger documents accounts of Christians in and around the cities of Pontus.
 His accounts center on his conflicts with the Christians when he served under the Emperor Trajan and describe early Christian communities, his condemnation of their refusal to renounce their religion, but also describes his tolerance for some Christian practices like Christian charitable societies.
 Many great early Christian figures had connections to Amisus, including Caesarea Mazaca, Gregory the Illuminator (raised as a Christian from 257 CE when he was brought to Amisus) and Basil the Great (Bishop of the city 330–379 CE).

 Christian bishops of Amisus include Antonius, who took part in the Council of Chalcedon in 451; Erythraeus, a signatory of the letter that the bishops of Helenopontus wrote to Emperor Leo I the Thracian after the killing of Patriarch Proterius of Alexandria; the late 6th-century bishop Florus, venerated as a saint in the Greek menologion; and Tiberius, who attended the Third Council of Constantinople (680), Leo, the Second Council of Nicaea (787), and Basilius, the Council of Constantinople of 879.
 The diocese is no longer mentioned in the Greek Notitiae Episcopatuum after the 15th century and thereafter the city was considered part of the see of Amasea.
 However, some Greek bishops of the 18th and 19th centuries bore the title of Amisus as titular bishops.
 In the 13th century the Franciscans had a convent at Amisus, which became a Latin bishopric some time before 1345, when its bishop Paulus was transferred to the recently conquered city of Smyrna and was replaced by the Dominican Benedict, who was followed by an Italian Armenian called Thomas.
 No longer a residential diocese, it is today listed by the Catholic Church as a titular see.